AxtonS/calculator/README.md

 -Built functions into operator and clear buttons
 -Built logic to string together functions
 -Prevent divide by 0 crashes
-### Roadmap to launch:

--Finish testing
+-Added a round to 2 decimal places on big numbers

 ### Planned updates:

--Add a decimal button
 -Add a backspace button
 -Add keyboard support
 -Polish the look of the calculator